bradarnst/newcv/src/partials/_experience.md

 As a **Digital Solution Architect** for Branch & Digital Engineering responsible for solutions and technical architecture on a new, cloud-native (AWS) platform.
 Designed and executed an integration plan for merging legacy systems with new cloud-native applications on AWS, ensuring seamless functionality and support for future scalability.
 Vendor selection.
 Technical Design Authority.

-• AWS • serverless • DynamoDB • Jira • Event Bridge • agile • Streams • REST • NoSQL data modeling • JSON • Parquet • Lambda • Athena • AWS Glue • Batch •
+• AWS • serverless • DynamoDB • Jira • Event Bridge • agile • Streams • REST • NoSQL data modeling • JSON • Parquet • Lambda • Athena • AWS Glue • Batch • data privacy • GDPR •

 #### Principal Consultant